Step 13.5: Cam Speed and Follower Force

 Contact-Force is at the contact point

-Color-code swatch and Force Scale at the left of the graphic-area.
+Color-code swatch and Force Scale at the left of the graphics-area.

 GST-T13-3-Cam-ContactForce-C